rajatrao-13/rajatrao-13.github.io/_posts/2020-07-12-OSCP-Journey-&-Guidance.md

 `1)Certification Process`: Virtual labs are assigned to you once you have bought the labs package to practice your skills and once the period is completed, you are asked to set a date for examination.
 The OSCP exam is 24-hour time limit and consists of a hands-on penetration test in Offensive Security's isolated VPN network with a procture monitoring your work throughout the examination.
 You'll receive the connection pages few minutes prior the examination which you have no prior knowledge or exposure.
 Post the exam, 24-hour time is alloted to for creaating and submitting the report.

-`2)Labs`: Virtual labs are a dedicated lab consisting of a network of machines where one can practice/hone their pentestig skills.
+`2)Labs`: Virtual labs are a dedicated lab consisting of a network of machines where one can practice/hone their pentesting skills.
 One can access these labs with the help VPN connectivity provided once you have paid for labs and time-frame of the labs depends upon the package you have dediced.

 Below is my 3 months journey of OSCP preparation.
 I segregated into 3 parts as follows: